Who We Help

 People come to trauma therapy for all kinds of reasons; often what has happened to them has involved violence or abuse of some kind which has left them feeling traumatised.
 Perhaps you're an adult survivor of childhood abuse, perhaps trying to rebuild your life after a violent attack, sexual assault or rape, perhaps you fled a domestically abusive relationship and want to live without fear.

 Sometimes people come to trauma therapy for very different reasons, for reasons that others might think can't be traumatic.
 Perhaps you've experienced or witnessed a traumatic birth, for example, or your baby has had a difficult start to life, perhaps you've lost babies before they even had a chance to live or who died soon after birth, perhaps you're struggling because your baby or child has been significantly unwell with an illness that may affect them for the rest of their lives, perhaps you're struggling to cope with a situation that brought chaos to your life with no warning or where what happened to you in the past has come back to haunt you in the present.
 Here, if what has happened to you feels traumatic, if it causes you to feel anxious or depressed, you will be believed, helped and supported to get your life back into balance.

 If you're uncertain whether therapy is right for you, or you have questions, then do, please, get in touch for a chat.
 Contact details are at the top of this page or on the Contact page itself.
 It only takes one call or email to start reclaiming your life.

 And now some useful information:

-Therapy sessions are available by phone, online video calling or face to face if you live in South Wales, UK.
+Therapy sessions are available by phone or by online video calling.
 No matter where you live in the world, help is available.